It Takes a Lot of Gall

 The Impudence of the Lowly Gallbladder

-The word “gall” may be derived from “ghel” meaning golden yellow which interestingly, is the color of bile held in the gall bladder.
-“Gall” is synonymous with emotional words such as: bitter, angry, choleric, impudent, bold, annoying or cruel.
-Some believe that bile is one of the four humors first described by Hippocrates and it was thought an excess of golden bile would create a choleric temperament.
+The word “gall” may be derived from “ghel” meaning golden yellow, which is the color of bile held in the gallbladder.
+“Gall” is synonymous with emotional words such as: bitter, angry, choleric, impudent, bold, annoying, or cruel.
+Some believe that bile is one of the four “humors” first described by Hippocrates and it was thought an excess of golden bile would create a choleric temperament.

-The gall bladder, which holds this golden bile, is a small pear shaped sac located just below the liver.
+The gallbladder, which holds this golden bile, is a small pear-shaped sac located just below the liver.
 Its purpose is to hold the bile fluid produced by the liver and release the accumulated bile in response to signals produced by certain foods.
 After a meal, the gall bladder becomes flattened as it empties its fluids into the small intestine.
-WebMD declares the gall bladder to be a non-essential organ and states there is little difference to your health if you still have a gall bladder or if it has been removed.
+WebMD declares the gallbladder to be a non-essential organ and states there is little difference to your health if it has been removed.

-However, when a gall bladder “attack” occurs, many experience considerable pain and suddenly we are forced to consider this otherwise quiescent organ.
+However, when a gallbladder “attack” occurs, many patients experience considerable pain and suddenly we are forced to consider this otherwise quiescent organ.
 Given the large number, about half a million, of cholecystectomies (gall bladder removals) performed annually; shouldn’t we be absolutely sure that this organ is truly non-essential?

 Traditional Chinese Medicine